alexanderneville/docs/development/vcs/tracking-changes.md

+---
+author: Alex Neville
+date: 2023-02-23
-# Tracking Changes in Git
+title: Tracking Repository Changes
+---

 Git exposes a set of commands for checking the status of the repository and files within it.
 Git also includes an intuitive interface for moving